The In Situ Signature of Cyclotron Resonant Heating: Abstract

 \section{Abstract}

 The dissipation of magnetized turbulence is an important paradigm for describing heating and energy transfer in astrophysical environments such as the solar corona and wind; however, the specific collisionless processes behind dissipation and heating remain relatively unconstrained by measurements.
 Remote sensing observations have suggested the presence of strong temperature anisotropy in the solar corona consistent with cyclotron resonant heating.
 In the solar wind, in situ magnetic field measurements reveal the presence of cyclotron waves, while measured ion velocity distribution functions have hinted at the active presence of cyclotron resonance.
-Here, we present Parker Solar Probe observations that connect the presence of ion-cyclotron waves directly to signatures of resonant damping in observed proton-velocity distributions.
-We show that the observed cyclotron wave population coincides with both flattening in the phase space distribution predicted by resonant quasilinear diffusion and steepening in the turbulent spectra at the ion-cyclotron resonant scale.
-In measured velocity distribution functions where cyclotron resonant flattening is weaker, the distributions are nearly uniformly subject to ion-cyclotron wave damping rather than emission, indicating that the distributions can damp the observed wave population.
-These results are consistent with active cyclotron heating in the solar wind.
+Here, we present Parker Solar Probe observations that connect the presence of ion-cyclotron waves directly to signatures of resonant damping in observed proton-velocity distributions using the framework of quasilinear theory.
+We show that the quasilinear evolution of the observed distribution functions should absorb the observed cyclotron wave population with a heating rate of $10^{-14}$ W/m$^3$, indicating significant heating of the solar wind.

 \paragraph{Introduction} Observations of the solar corona reveal plasma that is millions of degrees hotter than the blackbody temperature of the solar surface.
-It is known that the energy required to heat the corona, and accelerate the solar wind, most likely originates from solar magnetic fields; however, the specific pathways to heating and particle acceleration remain elusive \cite{Marsch2006}.
-The dissipation of Alfv\'{e}nic turbulence has become a common paradigm invoked in coronal heating and solar wind acceleration \cite{Coleman1968,MatthaeusGoldstein1982,CranmervanBallegooijen2003,Chandran2010a}.
-Though the specific mechanisms governing dissipation remain under debate, inter-particle collisions in the solar wind and corona are infrequent, implying that the processes must be collisionless in nature \cite{Kasper2008}.
+While the energy required to heat the corona, and accelerate the solar wind originates from solar convection and the magnetic fields produced by the solar dynamo, the specific pathways to heating and particle acceleration remain elusive \cite{Marsch2006}.
+The dissipation of Alfv\'{e}nic turbulence at kinetic scales has become a common paradigm in explaining the dynamics of coronal heating and solar wind acceleration \cite{Coleman1968,MatthaeusGoldstein1982,CranmervanBallegooijen2003,Chandran2010a}; possible dissipative mechanisms include Landau or cyclotron resonant damping \cite{Barnes1966, Barnes1979,Goldstein1994,Leamon1998b, Howes2011}, stochastic heating \cite{Chandran2013}, or magnetic reconnection \cite{Mallet2017,Loureiro2017a}.
+Additionally, the portion of energy deposited by these processes at ion scales, versus that which is subject to a kinetic cascade and dissipated by electrons, remains an open question \cite{QuataertGruzinov1999,Chandran2010b,Howes2011,Chandran2011,Alexandrova2012}.